websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/enabling-docusign-digital-signatures.md

 - If you chose Always Inherit, add the keys in Instance Settings.
 - If you chose Always Override, add the keys in Site Settings.
-- If you chose Inherit or Override, add the keys in either place as required.
+- If you chose Inherit or Override, add the keys in either place

 1. Navigate to _Control Panel_ &rarr; _Instance Settings_ &rarr; _Digital Signature_ or for Site Settings, the _Site Menu_ &rarr; _Configuration_ &rarr; _Site Settings_ &rarr; _Digital Signature_.